Velocity, Penetration, Dispersion, Ricochet and Accidental Discharge

 A ricochet is the deflection of a projectile off a surface struck at a glancing angle.
 The geometry is asymmetric: angle of departure is almost always smaller than angle of incidence, the bullet loses a large fraction of its energy on impact, and it usually emerges deformed.

-The two consequences NTA tests on are direction change and energy loss.
+The two forensically significant consequences are direction change and energy loss.
 A 9 mm round striking concrete at 10 degrees may emerge at 4 to 6 degrees with roughly half its incident kinetic energy, still lethal at short range but deflected from its original line.
 Scene reconstruction of a ricochet has to triangulate bullet defect on the impact surface, recovered-projectile geometry and bloodstain spatter.

 Accidental discharge